+Library

-Library • 473-6441 • Hours of operation are posted online.
+Hours of operation are posted online.
 The library not only provides you with books, journals, newspapers, on-line databases, reference librarians, etc., it can also serve as a quiet place in which to get some productive writing done.
 Wireless laptops are available for checkout at the circulation desk for use in the library and include Microsoft Office applications.
-You can also access the library's online databases from home through their homepage at http://www.lsua.edu/Library
+You can also access the library's online databases from home through the LSUA Library homepage.
+You can contact the library at (318)-473-6441.

-The Writing Center • Located in Bolton Library.
+The Writing Center

+Located in Bolton Library.
 Provides trained upper-level student tutors to help you at any stage in your writing process but will not write or edit for you.
 Papers can be submitted electronically for review but it is the student's responsibility to provide adequate time for feedback prior to the due date established for the assignment.

-Informational and Educational Technology (IET) Services • 473-6421 • http://iet.lsua.edu The IET staff can assist you with your technology questions and needs while you are attending LSUA, and you may find them essential when taking online courses.
-Among their services, the Electronic Resource Center (ERC), next to the Student Center parking lot, includes a large, staffed general access computer lab with 36 workstations where you can access your e-mail account and Moodle, use Microsoft Office software, and check out digital hardware.
-You may also use the other general access labs: the TLC lab (Student Center 220), the Nursing Labs (Coughlin 202 and 203), and the labs in Avoyelles 103 and the Library.
-You can access information on using Moodle and Microsoft Office applications at IET Service's web address.
-Through their web site, you can also obtain help with technical problems and find training seminars available for your professional development.
+Informational and Educational Technology (IET) Services

+The IET staff can assist you with your technology questions and needs while you are attending LSUA, and you may find them essential when taking online courses.
+You can access information on using Moodle and Microsoft Office applications at IET Service homepage.
+You can also obtain help with technical problems and find training seminars available for your professional development.
+You can contact IET Services at 318- 473-6421.

-Technical skills required to successfully meet course objectives.
+Technical skills required to successfully meet course objectives

-- For this course, students must have a working knowledge of the Microsoft Suite (Word, PowerPoint, and Excel). - > Students must be knowledgeable about using the internet for research purposes. - > Students must have the ability to navigate the learning management system, Moodle.
+- For this course, students must have a working knowledge of the Microsoft 365 (Word, PowerPoint, and Excel). - Students must be knowledgeable about using the internet for research purposes. - Students must have the ability to navigate the learning management system, Moodle.

-Technology (software & hardware) required to meet course objectives.
+Technology (software & hardware) required to meet course objectives

-PC or Mac computer
+• PC or Mac computer

+Browser

-Browser: Google Chrome, Mozilla Firefox (Note: LSUA's recommended browser is Google Chrome - this has proven to be the only browser that doesn't create connectivity Research while using Moodle.
+Google Chrome, Mozilla Firefox (Note: LSUA's recommended browser is Google Chrome - this has proven to be the only browser that doesn't create connectivity Research while using Moodle.
 If a student chooses to use the browser of their choice, they risk their assignment and/or assessment not submitting properly.)

+Internet Connection

-Internet Connection - students will need an internet connection (preferably broadband) to participate in the course assignments, discussions, and assessments.
+Students will need an internet connection (preferably broadband) to participate in the course assignments, discussions, and assessments.

+Microsoft Office 365

-Microsoft Office 2010/2013 - Students will use Microsoft Office for viewing and submission of assignments.
+Students will use Microsoft Office for viewing and submission of assignments.
 Students will also be required to edit/attach/upload assignments for submission

 - Word word processing software

-- o Excel spreadsheet software
+- Excel spreadsheet software

-- o PowerPoint presentation software
+- PowerPoint presentation software